We break down the myths and dive into research to ask the question, is dog sledding cruel?

 “I’ve never done it myself,” he shared, “but I have a few friends that work at dog sledding companies and the dogs absolutely love it.
 They’re born for it, and they have a really good life!”

-During our questioning we never came across another story of dog cruelty outside of the two examples we had seen before.
+During our questioning we never came across another story of sled dog animal cruelty outside of the two examples we had seen before.
 In the end we made up our mind.
 Is dog sledding cruel?
 Not in the slightest.

 Can the Dogs Handle Pulling Sleds?